 Filing ITR is important for every citizen of India irrespective of whether the salary of an individual comes within the tax bracket or not.
 Furthermore, the government of India has made it compulsory to file ITR from the assessment year 2013-2014 to file income tax for the individuals whose salary exceeds Rs.
 5 lakhs.

-Keeping the convenience of the citizens in mind the income tax department of India has provided a user-friendly platform to pay taxes.
-TDS Reconciliation, Analysis and Correction Enabling System (TRACES) works as an income tax guide, enabling the citizens to cross check the TDS, file ITR, claim refunds, download forms, check the dues status, challans, refunds, etc. As we have already mentioned that filing ITR is significant for every individual, it is important to know the eligibility of filing income tax return.
+Keeping the convenience of the citizens in mind, the income tax department of India has provided a user-friendly platform to pay taxes.
+TDS Reconciliation, Analysis and Correction Enabling System (TRACES) works as an income tax guide, enabling the citizens to cross check their TDS, file ITR, claim refunds, download forms, check the dues status, challans, refunds, etc. As we have already mentioned that filing ITR is significant for every individual, it is important to know the eligibility criteria required for filing income tax return.

-- Salaried individual whose total income is Rs 5 lakh and above.
+- Salaried individuals whose total income is of Rs 5 lakhs and above.

-- Hindu Undivided residents and individuals with assets located outside India.
+- Hindu Undivided Family residents and individuals with assets located outside India.

 - The tax payers are required to submit the audit report specified under section 10(23C) (IV), 10(23C) (V), 10(23C)(Via), 10 A, 12 a(1) (b),80IA, 44AB, 80IB, 80IC, 80JJAA, 80ID, 80LA, 92E or 115JB of the Income Tax Act.

-- The taxpayer needs to provide a notice under section 11(2)(a) to the tax officer.
+- The taxpayers are also needed to provide a notice under section 11(2)(a) to the tax officer.

-- Any company or firm that does not comes under the provision of section 44AB, AOP, BOI, cooperative society, artificial person and local authority (ITR 5) must compulsorily file income tax returns.
+- Any company or firm that does not come under the provision of section 44AB, AOP, BOI, cooperative society, artificial person and local authority (ITR 5) must compulsorily file income tax returns.

-- The taxpayers required to submit returns under section 139(4B)(ITR7) of income tax act.
+- The taxpayers are required to submit returns under section 139(4B)(ITR7) of the Income Tax act.